-Depending on your offerings and target audience, by now we may have come across several competing, third-party blog posts or other pages that rank for one of your primary keywords.
+Depending on your offerings and target audience, by now you probably came across several competing blog posts or web pages that rank for one of your primary keywords.

-If we have, we’ll save those additional competing pages to analyze later in your marketing plan (once we begin to make a big dent in all the categories from above, and before you start writing content).
+Save those competing pages to analyze later in your marketing plan (once you begin to make a big dent in all the categories from above, and before you start writing content).

-And just like in our earlier competitive analysis stage, we’ll scrutinize the top ranking post in particular to understand why it’s at the top of Google.
-From there we may recommend building a post on YOUR website to outrank it.
+And just like in your earlier competitive analysis stage, you’ll scrutinize the top ranking post in particular to understand why it’s at the top of Google.
+From there your SEO pro may recommend building a post on YOUR website to outrank it.

-Note, the first content we’d write and/or optimize would be for your primary landing page for the exact types of ideal clients you seek to attract.
-This “optimization” includes both the text you can see, as well as the ones you can’t, like meta tags, page formatting, and schema.
+Note, the first content you’d write and/or optimize would be for your primary landing page for the exact types of ideal clients you seek to attract.
+This “optimization” should include both the text you can see, as well as the ones you can’t, like meta tags, page formatting, and schema.